black-sat/black/docs/website/index.rst

 be able to understand whether a given specification is satisfiable, unsatisfiable, or vacuously true.
 BLACK helps with this task.

-BLACK consists of two components:

-1. ``libblack``, a C++ library with a well-defined API that can be linked by
-any client application; and

-2. ``black``, a command-line tool that interfaces the library with the user.

-This website documents the usage of both.

 BLACK is open-source and released under the MIT license.
 For its source code, look at its `GitHub repository <https://github.com/black-sat/black>`_.